matejlatin/Vertical-Rhythm-Images/README.md

 5. new height gets calculated and applied to the image.

 ##Usage
-An example with two breakpoints (very common for a responsive website where you have different line-heights for mobile and desktop version).

 You will have to set the options (breakpoints and line-heights) according to your line-height.
 For further details on vertical rhythm and how to use this script read the Handcrafting Web Typography article.

+An example with two breakpoints:

 Call in the Vertical Rhythm Images script.
 ```HTML